sidharthsajith/Live-AI-Report-Generator/README.md

-Here's the README.md for your Github repository based on the provided code:

-**Quick RAG Search**

 This is a Streamlit application that allows users to upload documents, crawl websites, and ask questions to retrieve relevant information.
 The application utilizes sentence embeddings and a Faiss index for efficient retrieval.

 **Features:**